NatsuFlatWhite/Raycity/README.md

 loadenv - Change the weather (sunset, day, sunrise, night, night_kr, night_d1)

+headlight - Turns the headlights on and off

+signborad - Turn the signboard light on and off

+Other commands can be found through analysis

 ## Config.xml
 This xml file is a file that activates the **Private Command** contained in Raycity.exe
 </br>